raspy135/Qun-mk2/README.md

   	* Mute by track
 * Micro SD card
   * Qun mk2 comes with a micro SD card.
-  * All looper recordings, preset and granular sample is stored to the SD card
+  * All looper recordings, presets, and granular samples are stored to the SD card

 ## CONNECTIONS

 * Power: Use a good quality USB power supply.
-Connect the USB cable to the `POWER` labeled USB port -- the top one.
+Connect the USB cable to the `POWER` labeled USB port -- the top one, above `UART`.
-* MIDI: Use **TRS A** MIDI adapter to connect MIDI cables.
-TRS A type adapter is the same as KORG, AKAI, and Make Noise's adapter.
+* MIDI: Use **TRS A** MIDI adapters to connect MIDI cables.
+The TRS A type adapter is the same as KORG, AKAI, and Make Noise's adapter.
 This is the lowest latency option.
-The synth comes with MIDI TRS A cable.
+The synth comes with a MIDI TRS A cable.
-* Qun has microphones and stereo line input.
+* Qun has microphones, a stereo line input, and a phone output.
-* LINE IN and PHONE OUT are located on the right side.
-The level of PHONE OUT is not strong, so please connect a headphone amp or mixer.
-Looper mixer is stereo. **Please use a stereo cable for the sound input and output**.
+  * `LINE IN` and `PHONE OUT` are located on the right side.
+  * The level of PHONE OUT is not strong, so please connect a headphone amp or mixer.
+  * The looper's mixer is stereo. **Please use a stereo cable for sound input and output**.
 * Qun comes with a micro SD card.
 Qun mk2 always needs an SD card.
 It is safe to remove the card when the disk access indicater is not lit (see the illustration under PLAY MODE).
 However, the SD is not hot swappable.
 Please reset the device when you remove the SD card.
 SDHC is supported, and the disk size is up to 32GB.
 SDXC is NOT supported.
 Class 10 card or higher is required to satisfy Qun's bandwidth needs.
 "Class 10" is indicated on SD cards as a circled 10 or "C10".

 ## MAJOR MODES